CVHEC names team liaisons for its strategic advisory groups;

 STREAM 4: ENROLLMENT, RECONNECT

-The advisory boards consist of current chancellors, presidents and campus directors of the Central Valley’s 28 institutions of higher education who make up the CVHEC Board of Directors.
+The advisory committees consist of current chancellors, presidents and campus directors of the Central Valley’s 28 institutions of higher education who make up the CVHEC Board of Directors.

 They were established during the board’s retreat Aug.
 20 when the leaders from colleges and universities across California’s Central Valley gathered at the University of California, Merced campus to chart a strategic course for the next three to five years that advances CVHEC’s 23-year mission to enhance its 10-county region’s college going rates and increase degree and certificate attainment rates.